middlebear/jekyll-theme-editorial/README.md

 ```

 #### People page defaults
-We'll also need to add some page defaults to the `_config.yml` file for people pages, under the `defaults` key:
+We'll also need to add some page defaults to the `_config.yml` file for people pages, under the `defaults` key that we defined earlier:

 ```yaml
   - scope: